20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 - `Components.hs` is where the subgames making up the whole model are defined.
 - `Payoffs.hs` is where the payoff functions used in every subgame are defined.
 We decided to keep them all in the same file to make tweaking and fine-tuning less dispersive.
 - `Strategies.hs` is where the strategies we want to test are defined.
-- `Parametrization.hs` defines the concrete parametrizations used for the analysis: e.g. intrinsic utility of **Buyer**'s transaction, fixed costs for initiating a Hedger Ledger contract etc.
+- `Parametrization.hs` defines the concrete parametrizations used for the analysis: e.g. intrinsic utility of **Buyer**'s transaction, fixed costs for initiating a Ledger-Hedger contract etc.
-- `Types.hs` is where we define the types of the decisions to be taken (e.g. $Wait$ or $Initiate$ a Hedger Ledger contract) and the types of `HLContract` and `Transaction`.
+- `Types.hs` is where we define the types of the decisions to be taken (e.g. $Wait$ or $Initiate$ a Ledger-Hedger contract) and the types of `HLContract` and `Transaction`.
 Here we also define the types for payoffs, gas etc. These are all aliased to `Double`.
 - `ActionSpaces.hs` is mainly needed for technical type-transformations.
 It maps a player's decision type into the type needed to be fed in the subsequent game.
 - `Analytics.hs` defines the equilibrium notion for each game we want to test.
 - `Diagnostics.hs` is the file detailing which and how much information we want to show when strategies are tested.